 As a reviewer, which of those two was easier to read?
 Which one are you likely to review faster?
 Which one do you think will get merged first?
 Let us know what you think in the comments section.

-How to incorporate stacking to a team environment
+How to incorporate stacking into a team environment

 Now, I’m sure you’re asking, will this confuse my teammates?